controlz/knicklabs.github.io/_posts/2013-07-07-rake-tasks-for-jekyll-sites.html.markdown

 tasks.
 Rake is a software task management tool for Ruby and its easy to use.

 To get started using Rake with Jekyll, create a file named `Rakefile` in the root of your project directory.
 Note that there is no extension for this file.
 Inside the file, you can define a number of tasks.
-You define tasks as follows by passing a block of code to be executed.
+You define tasks by passing a block of code to be executed.
 For example:

 ```ruby